 What is Muesli?

-Muesli is a cereal which is uncooked and combines rice, nuts, seeds and fruits.
+Muesli is a cereal that is uncooked and combines rice, nuts, seeds, and fruits.
 It is a ready-to-eat breakfast option combined with several ingredients including almonds, peas, dried fruit, etc. consisting of a foundation of oats and whole grains.
 It is a popular food for breakfast worldwide.
 Muesli can be relished either hot or cold.
 The constituents of muesli are not fried, unlike granola, implying they’re raw and loose.
 Traditionally, it’s soaked in milk or juice overnight and served cold.

 What is Granola?

 Granola is a baked cereal that usually mixes grains with sweetener and oil to combine all the ingredients.
 It can be eaten straight out of the bag.
 Granola is one of the most common and popular breakfast foods made of rolled oats, crushed almonds, and honey.
-From gluten-free and low-sugar to super food-enriched, it can be obtained in all types of ways.
+Also, from gluten-free and low-sugar to super food-enriched, it can be obtained in all types of ways.
 Instead, Granola features all of the same ingredients as muesli, but it’s still baked.

 Nutshell: Muesli is an uncooked cereal, Granola is always sweetened and baked.